 Book Synopsis

-This series of passionate and well-researched essays speaks to the situation of Black artists on the French stage, especially in prestigious government-subsidized theatres.
+These well-researched essays speak to the situation of African-descended artists on the French stage, especially in prestigious government-subsidized theatres.
 Through documentation, historical analysis, close attention to productions, and witnessing by Black French-speaking artists, Chalaye uncovers and critiques the unacknowledged racialization (and racism) that have circumscribed the careers of Black actors.
-She ascribes responsibility for this frustrating and unjust situation in large part to the lingering impact of the colonial empire on the French imaginary, an imaginary that sees "otherness" in French people perceived as non-white.
-And she calls for a recognition of how "race" and racial tropes, including the use of blackface, have operated in French theatre.
-Ultimately, she advocates exploding the concept of "race", while, at the same time, creating a theatre that represents the multicultural country that France has become.
+She ascribes responsibility for this frustrating situation in large part to the lingering impact of the colonial empire on the French imaginary, one that sees "otherness" in French people perceived as non-white.
+She calls for a recognition of how "race" and racial tropes have operated in French theatre and she advocates exploding the concept of "race", while creating a theatre that represents the multicultural country that France has become.
+A translator's preface examines the concepts of "race", "nation", and "theatre" as they operate in France and in the Anglo-American sphere, inviting readers to compare the impact of multiculturalism with the notion of the universal human.

 Review Quotes